+'''

-(29) [an English football team without Beckham] = $\lambda x : R(x)(B)$.
+(33) [an English football team without Beckham] = \lambda x : R(x)(B).
 EFT(x) & \neg AT (B, x) R is most naturally understood here as the part-whole relation

+'''

-With this semantics, without can combine with definite, indefinite and quantified NPs
+With this semantics, without can combine with definite, indefinite or quantified complements and then with an NP via Predicate Modification, cf. Heim and Kratzer 1998

-4.2.
-What does this mean for concepts
+6.2.
+Derived concepts

-Two ways of looking at concepts: as kinds (entities) or as properties (functions from indices (or possible worlds) to sets, type $\langle s, \langle e, t \rangle \rangle$)
+Two ways of looking at concepts: as entities (type e) or as properties (functions from indices (or possible worlds) to sets, type $\langle s, \langle e, t \rangle \rangle$)